HenriquePincelli/BOT-NEWS/README.md

-# Template: Python - Browser automation with Playwright
+# Template: Python - Data collect with Botcity

-This template leverages the new [Python framework](https://github.com/robocorp/robocorp), the [libraries](https://github.com/robocorp/robocorp/blob/master/docs/README.md#python-libraries) from to same project as well.
+This template leverages the new Python framework, the libraries from to same project as well.

-The template provides you with the basic structure of a Python project: logging out of the box and controlling your tasks without fiddling with the base Python stuff.
-The environment contains the most used libraries, so you do not have to start thinking about those right away.
-With `robocorp-browser`, the browser automation uses Playwright without any extra steps.

-👉 Other templates are available as well via our tooling and on our [Portal](https://robocorp.com/portal/tag/template)
+The architecture is inspired by the Domain-Driven Design (DDD) model, providing a structured approach to building scalable and maintainable applications.
+This project is designed to run a bot developed using the BotCity framework, enabling seamless automation while maintaining clarity between business logic and implementation details.
+The environment comes pre-configured with essential libraries, so you can focus on task execution without worrying about the underlying Python setup.

 ## Running